rubycocos/blockchain/cryptopunks/script/README.md

 ```

 Resulting in 8 classes.
-Let's again sort by natural count, that is, from 0 to 7 and pretty print the result:
+Let's sort by natural count, that is, from 0 to 7 and pretty print the result:

 ``` ruby
 counter = counter.sort { |l,r| l[0]<=>r[0] }